KristofferC/TimerOutputs.jl/README.md

  ────────────────────────────────
 ```

-Merging can be used to test simple multi-threaded setups, by using thread-local
+Merging can be used to facilitate timing coverage throughout simple multi-threaded setups.
-`TimerOutput` objects and merging with custom merge points via the `tree_point` arg, which
+For instance, use thread-local `TimerOutput` objects that are merged at custom merge points
-should be a vector of string keys to navigate to the merge point. `merge!` is thread-safe
+via the `tree_point` keyword arg, which is a vector of label strings used to navigate to
-via a lock, so its use should be minimized for performance.
+the merge point in the timing tree. `merge!` is thread-safe via a lock.

 ```julia
 julia> using TimerOutputs